saif-gorges/GTA-Crime-and-Income-Analysis/README.md

 It seems that there is a very weak negative correlation between crime rate and house prices.</br>
 #### Starbucks Locations Analysis </br>
 The Number of Starbucks Stores vs. Average Income scatter plot shows that it seems that there is no correlation between starbucks stores location and income. </br>
+#### Heat Maps Analysis
+* Looking at the heat map of Average Income by Neighbourhood, it seems that midtown neighbourhoods generally have higher average income, and Downtown and Northwest tend to have higher crime rate.
+* Seeing the heat map of Crime Rate by Neighbourghood, it seems that downtown and northwest areas tend to have higher crime rates.
+* The heat map of the number Starbucks stores by neighbourhood in Toronto shows stores are significantly concentrated in downtown area.
+Especially, in one neighbourhood called ‘Bay Street Corridor’, there are 26 stores.
+We can assume that foot traffic than the average income would be a more important factor for Starbucks Locations.
+In other words, neighbourhoods where there are a lot of offices and businesses tend to have more stores.

 ## Technologies